-- Delivers engaging keynote presentations to audiences of all sizes around issues of leadership, culture, generations, and conflict (see his most popular programs).
+- Delivers engaging keynote presentations (live and virtual) to audiences of all sizes around issues of workplace culture, generations, and culture-driven growth (see his most popular programs).

-Jamie has been consulting and speaking for organizations since 2001, applying his expertise and unique ability to work through the most challenging conversations to deliver powerful results for clients of all sizes and from a variety of industries.
-Starting originally in the field of international conflict resolution, Jamie leveraged his experience working in areas of ethnic conflict into a successful management consulting practice, specializing in nonprofit trade associations and professional societies.
+Jamie has been consulting and speaking for organizations since 2001.
+Before that, he worked in the field of international conflict resolution, and he leveraged that experience into a successful management consulting practice, specializing in nonprofit trade associations and professional societies.

-An early adopter of social media, Jamie has been actively blogging since 2005 on his own site (www.jamienotter.com) and now also regularly on industry-leading blogs like SocialFish.org and Switch and Shift.
+An early adopter of social media, Jamie has been actively blogging since 2005, first here on this site (though long-time friends will remember www.getmejamienotter.com) and now on several other popular blogs and on LinkedIn.
 Jamie was a pioneer in articulating the potential of social business, connecting the principles of social media with innovative practices in leadership and management.
-His book, Humanize, co-authored with social media expert, Maddie Grant, garnered industry attention for its foresight and comprehensive approach to building organizations that are more compatible with today’s digital age.
+His book, Humanize, co-authored with Maddie Grant and published in 2011, garnered industry attention for its foresight and comprehensive approach to building organizations that are more compatible with today’s digital age.

-Jamie holds a master’s degree is in conflict resolution from George Mason University, and a Certificate in Organization Development from Georgetown, where he serves as adjunct faculty.
-Jamie lives in the Washington, DC area, where his three Millennial daughters have certainly “taken over” the household for the time being.
+Jamie holds a master’s degree in conflict resolution from George Mason University, and a Certificate in Organization Development from Georgetown, where he serves as adjunct faculty.
+Jamie lives in the Washington, DC area.